rogerhu/compsci_guides/Dynamic-Programming.md

 print(Fib().results(6))
 ```

-`The 6th Fibonacci number is 8 and requires 25 computations`
+The result will be: `The 6th Fibonacci number is 8 and requires 25 computations`

 That confirms our hypothesis that our complexity is more than `O(N)` and perhaps `O(2**N)`.
 So let's alter our code with memoization.
 We will just need to store past calculations and look them up before blindly computing.
 The common storage mechanism is a hash table.